nsidc/granule-metgen/README.md

 **Instructions for obtaining an AWS key pair are [covered here](https://github.com/nsidc/granule-metgen/wiki/MetGenC-Ancillary-Resources#22-generate-aws-long-term-access-key).**
 Once generated edit your `~/.aws/credentials` file and replace `TBD` with the public and secret key values.

-### Option 2: Using the AWS CLI to Create Configuration Files
+### Option 2: Use the AWS CLI to Create Configuration Files

 You may install (or already have it installed) the AWS Command Line Interface on the machine where you are running the tool.
 Follow the